lifebottle/Tales-of-Destiny-DC/README.md

 - https://wxmedit.github.io/downloads.html

 ## Credits
-- Thanks to the Temple of Tales Translations team (http://temple-tales.ru/translations.html) for providing tools to edit story and skits
+- Thanks to the Temple of Tales Translations team for providing tools to edit scenarios and skits (http://temple-tales.ru/translations.html)
+- Thanks to risae for showing us how to use `abcde`, check out Growlanser 6 project here: https://bitbucket.org/Risae/growlanser-6-english-translation
+- Thanks to amarant01 for editing the game graphics, check out his other work here: https://www.behance.net/deco-7105af
-- Thanks to dizzycrunch and chucho1224 for sending me resources to speed up the patch
+- Thanks to dizzycrunch and chucho1224 for sending resources to speed up the patch
-- Thanks to saito for sending me tools for packaging ISO files properly
+- Thanks to saito for sending tools for packaging ISO files properly, resulting in smaller patch sizes
-- Thanks to @alizor for helping us get started with wonderful resources
+- Thanks to alizor for helping us get started with wonderful resources
+- Thanks to everyone on the Tales of Destiny DC discord who had to put up with `Bomb God Mad Temple`
 - Thanks to everyone on the Absolute Zero discord who offered advice